Gun violence in America occurs with horrifying regularity and for off-shore observers it’s an inexplicable cultural phenomenon.

 Then in July 1910 Mars progressed to house 5 and it wasn’t long before the roaring 20’s roared in.
 Wild speculation resulted in a great depression and then the rebuilding of the country’s economy aided by escapist Hollywood entertainment and lots of cowboy movies with lots of shooting.

-House 5 rules schools, children, teenagers, entertainment, sport and entertainment venues and now the gun violence is directly impacting these people and life-matters.
-And there’s a big appetite for violent movies and violent video games.
+House 5 rules children, teenagers, schools, entertainment, sport and entertainment venues and now the gun violence is directly impacting these people, environments and life-matters.
+There’s a big appetite for violent movies and violent video games.